 I’m a environmental and tourist guide (L.R.
-Regione Marche 9/2006) and Prof. Law and Economics at high school.
+Regione Marche 9/2006) and administrative instructor at the Province of Macerata

 I was born in Macerata thirty-two years ago and twenty years ago, I started shooting with a digital SLR.